jackalope-code/stream-overlay/README.md

 - Visual Studio Code or a similar IDE with linting and integrated command line terminals recommended.
 - I'm going to Dockerize this at some point but Docker is not required for this to work.
 - Something like [Postman](https://www.postman.com/downloads/) can be used to inspect HTTP and WebSocket requests/responses from a GUI.

-Uses React and the npm express package, among other npm dependencies.

 Clone the repo from the command line:
 ```git clone https://github.com/jackalope-code/stream-overlay```